Khoalabear0424/PantryPal/README.md

 ## Pantry Pal <hr>

-Is your food going bad before you can eat them?
-I know that this happens to me a lot!
-With Pantry Pal, you can keep track of the food so that nothing will expire on your watch!
+Pantry Pal is an applicaton that will allow you to keep track of all your foods before they expire!
+With a simple and intuitive UI, you can always keep track of the current status of your foods!.

 ## Motivation <hr>